A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

-Features were generated using the \gls{mastml} elemental property feature generator (named ElementalFeatureGenerator in the package) \cite{Jacobs2020}.
+Features were generated using the MAST-ML elemental property feature generator (named ElementalFeatureGenerator in the package) \supercite{Jacobs2020}.
 The resulting features consist of the composition average, arithmetic average, maximum, and minimum values of elemental features for the host and impurities.
-While the \gls{dft} calculations used to create this database investigated dilute solutes in a metallic host, the host and impurity elements were weighted equally, following previous work in Refs.~\cite{Lu2019, Wu2017}.
-The EnsembleModelFeatureSelector from \gls{mastml} was used to reduce the number of features to 25 (\gls{X}) for the data containing \gls{y}.
-We select the same \gls{X} for data without \gls{y}.
-The \gls{X} we study has a strong relation with the \gls{y} of interest.
+While the DFT calculations used to create this database investigated dilute solutes in a metallic host, the host and impurity elements were weighted equally, following previous work in Refs.~\cite{Lu2019} and \cite{Wu2017}.
+The EnsembleModelFeatureSelector from MAST-ML was used to reduce the number of features to 25 ($X$) for the data containing $y$.
+We select the same $X$ for data without $y$.
+The $X$ we study has a strong relation with the $y$ of interest.
 We do not concern ourselves with possible overfitting from feature selection on all the data as our aim is not to make a maximally robust model but to study how well we can predict the domain of the model.
-We refer to data in this section as ``\gls{diffusion}''.
+We refer to data in this section as ``Diffusion''.